 |2.00 and 2.49||0%|

-Scripps College has a test optional admissions policy.
+Scripps College is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 61.4% of Scripps College's first-year students submitted their SAT scores with their application.
 44.5% of admitted applicants sent ACT scores.